Get the Recipe

 In the morning, the puffy muffins were griddled on a hot iron in the hearth, probably greased with lard, because, real talk: That's how 19th-century bakers rolled.
 For starters, lard had a high smoke point that made it ideal for hearth cookery, but more importantly, it was cheap.
 Butter would have been saved to serve on top.

 A fine sheen of lard, bacon grease, or even suet would have given yeasted muffins a slightly savory edge, a delicious counterpoint to honey and jam, or a friendly echo of toppings like sausage or fried eggs.
-Griddling also gave old-school English muffins a more crispity, crunchity crust, particularly compared to modern recipes that favor baking.
+Griddling also gave old-school English muffins a more crispity, crunchity crust, particularly compared with modern recipes that favor baking.
 And, let me assure you, that's a strictly modern phenomenon: English muffins evolved at the hearth.

 That's why my recipe doesn't involve an oven.
 In fact, true to 19th-century form, it doesn't require a mixer, a rolling pin, or even cookie cutters, much less fancy (or MacGyvered) muffin rings.
 As long as you've got an electric or cast iron griddle, you're pretty much good to go.